Protecting Animals Used in Circuses (Connecticut)

 Use in circuses and traveling shows typically means a lifetime of misery for wild animals.
 These animals do not perform tricks because they want to — they perform these confusing and physically grueling acts because they are afraid not to.
 Trainers often use physical abuse, including beatings, to coerce animals into performing difficult tricks on command.
 These animals endure extreme confinement — unable to engage in many of their natural behaviors.
 They are often transported in poorly ventilated, cramped trailers for up to 50 weeks a year, sometimes in extreme weather.
 Wild animals like big cats and elephants are also dangerous and unpredictable, posing a serious safety risk to the public.
 Many wild animal exhibitors have histories of federal Animal Welfare Act violations and dangerous public safety incidents.

 As the public grows increasingly aware of the cruelty inherent in forcing wild animals to perform in circuses and traveling shows, more states and cities are moving to restrict or prohibit their use.
-Already, six states and nearly 150 other localities in 37 states have passed various restrictions governing the use of wild animals in circuses and traveling shows — including Bridgeport and Stamford, Connecticut.
+Already, eight states and nearly 150 other localities in 37 states have passed various restrictions governing the use of wild animals in circuses and traveling shows — including Bridgeport and Stamford, Connecticut.

 Learn more about animals used in entertainment.

 Join the Animal Legal Defense Fund's email list to stay up to date on lawsuits, legislation, and regulations affecting animals.